 Brittany Chamberlain, MD

-I am especially grateful for my Natividad family and I enjoy exploring all the beautiful scenery this area has to offer with my colleagues.
+I am especially grateful for my Natividad family and I enjoy exploring all the beautiful scenery this area has to offer with my family and colleagues.
 The multitude of restaurants, beaches, forests and hills allow for fun and adventure at a moment’s notice.
-Hiking Point Lobos, dining in Carmel, exploring the Santa Cruz Redwoods and kayaking on the Elkhorn Slough at Moss Landing, watching the baby otters and their mamas share dinner, have been a few of my favorite experiences.
-I also love venturing out to tour the wineries and landscapes of Paso Robles with my family and colleagues.
+Hiking Point Lobos, dining in Carmel and kayaking on the Elkhorn Slough at Moss Landing, watching the baby otters and their mamas share dinner, have been a few of my favorite experiences.

 Brianne Huber, MD, MPH

 Medical School: Mount Sinai in New York City I grew up with four brothers in rural, agricultural North Dakota.
 With an interest in social justice and underserved populations, I worked as a Peace Corps Volunteer in Kyrgyzstan before earning my medical degree and masters of public health at Mount Sinai in New York City.
 Here in Salinas, I enjoy learning about Mexican-American culture and going to the local farmers’ markets.
 As a physician, I am especially interested in women’s health, global health, and emergency medicine.